Frequently Asked Questions

 We currently have (4) aircraft.
 Two are 2008 Diamond DA40-XLS with G1000 avionics, one is a 2004 Diamond DA20-C1 and one is a 1980 Cessna C172.

 We currently have 65 members, of varying ages and experience levels.

 Is the club interested in leaseback airplanes?

 If you are interesting in leasing an airplane to the club for use by members, please contact our membership official or any of the officers in the club, which you can do through the contact page of this website.

 Yes, training is allowed in all of our airplanes.
 Both primary training (private pilot) and advanced training (i.e. instrument/commercial rating) are allowed.
 Our Cadet Membership level is offered to student pilots working on their Private Pilot.

 Is student pilot training allowed?

-On average, our aircraft fly approximately 20 hours per month (based on 12 month training data).
+On average, our aircraft fly between 25-35 hours per month.

 How many hours per month are the aircraft flown?

 How many Certified Flight Instructors do you have in the club?